melintea/upml/README.md

-# upml
+# upml - from plantuml to promela

-From plantuml to promela
+A tool to convert a plantuml state machine to promela